On this page

 From the main login screen, click on "Create a New Login" to create your own account.
 Follow the instructions to fill out the registration form.

 - Note that the Bloomberg registration form is designed for corporate and government offices.
-Many of the questions they ask don't fit our "academic" use of the database.
-For example, when they ask what sort of institution you are with, they don't give you an option to choose "university."
-If the field is required on the form but doesn't fit your description, just choose any of the options they offer.
+Many of the questions they ask don't fit our "academic" use of the database. " If the field is required on the form but doesn't fit your description, just choose any of the options they offer.

 - You must also have a mobile phone and provide the number as part of the registration process.
-Bloomberg will call or text you within a few minutes of your submitting the form to give you an activation code.
+Bloomberg will normally call or text you within a few minutes to give you an activation code.
 You must be still at the Bloomberg terminal when they call/text you.
 According to Bloomberg, they do not use the phone number you provide them after that initial call.
+If you don't receive their confirmation call/text within a few minutes, try selecting the option to be contacting by email instead.

 - Bloomberg may ask for your month of birth during the registration process.
 This is for their "Bloomberg biographies."
 You can choose to not disclose that information.